drewm27/speakerrankings/large-size.md

 ### #2 [Minirig mk4](https://minirigs.co.uk/speakers/bluetooth-minirig-4) with [subwoofer](https://minirigs.co.uk/speakers/minirig-subwoofer-3): $290

 - Positives: Very balanced sound.
 Finally USB-C charging
 - Negatives: Not stereo, app is buggy.
 Wireless TWS pairing is buggy.
 Not easy to carry on the go, no handle and there's 2 pieces, although check out [this carrier](https://www.ebay.com/itm/333869064057).
 Calls itself splash resistant but has no official water rating.
-A bit expensive
+A bit expensive.
+Has [reliability issues more often than any other speaker](https://www.reddit.com/r/Bluetooth_Speakers/comments/1dim2lh/minirig_quality_issues_own_6_and_3_have_had/)
 - Weight: 3.17lbs / 1.44kg
 - Battery Life: 30 hours
 - Power Bank: Yes